CuBoulder/Documentation/docs/HowWeWork/project_management.md

 1. [Development](https://github.com/orgs/CuBoulder/projects/16)
 2. [Operations](https://github.com/orgs/CuBoulder/projects/15)

-Both of them have the same basic outline of 5 columns:
+Both of them have the same basic outline of 5 columns.
+As we plan and work on issues the cards on this board are moved around, which changes issue status to match the column.

 1. Backlog
     - work items that we are not actively working on but know we will at some point